2018 Westmeath Senior Football Championship

 The 2018 Westmeath Senior Football Championship is the 114th edition of the Westmeath GAA's premier club Gaelic football tournament for senior graded teams in County Westmeath, Ireland.
 The tournament consists of 12 teams, with the winner going on to represent Westmeath in the Leinster Senior Club Football Championship.
 The championship starts with a seeded group stage and then progresses to a knock out stage.

 St. Loman's Mullingar were the defending champions for the third season running after defeating Tyrrellspass in the previous years final to complete a "3-in-a-row" of titles.
 However their reign as champions ended in this year's final.

 This was St. Mary's Rochfortbridge's return to the senior grade after an 11 year exodus since relegation in 2006 when claiming the 2017 Westmeath Intermediate Football Championship title.

-On 21 October 2018, Mullingar Shamrocks claimed their 12th S.F.C. title and dethroned their town rivals St. Loman's when defeating them by 2-12 to 1-11 in the final at Cusack Park.
+On 21 October 2018, Mullingar Shamrocks claimed their 12th S.F.C. title and dethroned their town rivals St. Loman's by defeating them by 2-12 to 1-11 in the final at Cusack Park.
 This was their first triumph since 2012.

-Maryland were relegated to the I.F.C. for 2019 when finishing pointless at the bottom of Group B. This ended their 10 year stay in the top-flight of Westmeath club football.
+Maryland was relegated to the I.F.C. for 2019 when finishing pointless at the bottom of Group B. This ended their 10 year stay in the top-flight of Westmeath club football.